scientistkev/natural-language-graph-dbs/README.md

 # natural-language-graph-dbs
-Every wish you didn't have to think about the structure of your graph database?
+Ever wish you didn't have to think about the structure of your graph database?